isamu-isozaki/neuroflow-challenge/README.md

 If you want to run frontend separately, look at the Running frontend separately section below.

 If running into issues, please check the Known issues at the very bottom!
+Also, it's recommended for now to separate out the frontend from docker-compose so do follow the directions in the Running frontend separately section.

 # How to use